spraakbanken/swell-project/Anonymization_guidelines.md

   * Pseudonymization: (suggested source: https://svn.spraakbanken.gu.se/sb-arkiv/lexikon/scb-namn , see more information at the bottom of this document)
       - Provide a list with first names, male, female and gender neutral (incl. international).
-      - For surnames, gender-specific types, when unclear use gender-neutral names (e.g. Andrea, Charlie, Kim, Tayler)
+      - For surnames, gender-specific types, when unclear use gender-neutral names
       - Provide a list with surnames (incl. international)
       - Middlenames: Replace with an initial “A”
       - Initial replaced by “A”, keep delimiters